 Looking at some of the publicly available data points, the power of online marketplaces in France becomes even clearer:

 Let's take a look at the most popular online marketplaces in France in terms of monthly visits.
-The data used in this overview comes from a Similarweb and ECN study that was published during the first half of 2022.
+The data used in this overview comes from Similarweb from January 2024.

 It comes as no surprise that Amazon leads the French e-commerce market as it does in most Western countries.
 The US e-commerce giant has 300 million active users and around 200 million have Amazon Prime subscriptions.